 An historical perspective on Pyogenic Flexor Tenosynovitis and discussion on diagnostic challenges and the clinical decision making process.

 Application of a Ulnar Gutter Intrinsic Plus Splint as done at Harborview Medical Center.

-Dr. Christopher Domes with Dr Mary-Kate Thayer show us how to create simple traction weights used to Harborview Medical Center.
+Christopher Domes, MD, with Mary Kate Thayer, MD, show us how to create simple traction weights used at Harborview Medical Center.

-Dr. Christopher Domes with Dr. Mary-Kate Thayer show us how to apply several splints used to Harborview Medical Center.
+Christopher Domes, MD, with Mary Kate Thayer, MD, show how to apply several splints used at Harborview Medical Center.

 Hand Surgeons at Harborview Medical Center in Seattle Washington see a variety of hand related injuries but some of the worst are when fireworks are held.

 David S. Owens, MD, MS, will discuss sudden cardiac arrest in young adults and share his experience with diagnosis and treatment .

 Adam Sassoon, MD, discusses the presentation/work up of arthritic knee pain and explains conservative treatment options.
 Dr. Sassoon concludes with a segment on surgical treatment.